IBM/zowe-cli-cics-deploy-plugin/docs-internal/CLIReadme.md

 *   `profileName`		 *(string)*

-	* Specifies the name of the cics-deploy profile to be deleted.
-You can also load this profile by using the name on commands that support the "--cics-deploy-profile" option.
+	* Specifies the name of the cics\-deploy profile to be deleted\.
+You can also load this profile by using the name on commands that support the "\-\-cics\-deploy\-profile" option\.

 #### Options

 *   `--force`  *(boolean)*

-	* Force deletion of profile, and dependent profiles if specified.
-No prompt will be displayed before deletion occurs.
+	* Force deletion of profile, and dependent profiles if specified\.
+No prompt will be displayed before deletion occurs\.

 ### Examples

-   *-  Delete a cics-deploy profile named profilename:
+*  Delete a cics-deploy profile named profilename:

-* `          $  zowe profiles delete cics-deploy-profile profilename`
+      * `$  zowe profiles delete cics-deploy-profile profilename`

 ## list | ls<a name="module-list"></a>
 List profiles of the type